genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/07_run-the-application.md

 664     ALPHA_DATASERVER              11000       RUNNING        58.10     1.50
 703     ALPHA_EVENT_HANDLER           11001       RUNNING        71.30     2.20
 ```

-See [here](/creating-applications/creating-a-new-project/recommended-full-stack-project-setup/configure-deployment-plugin/) for extra details on how to configure the Genesis deploy plugin.

 ### Connecting the back end and front end